 - Have a first aid kit for your pet that includes non-stick bandages, rolls of gauze, hydrogen peroxide, cotton swabs and antibiotic ointment.

-- Keep your pet’s updated health records on your phone (if possible).
+- Make sure you download our app and have access to your ePetHealth portal, so you will have your pet’s updated health and vaccine records on hand.
 If you have hard copies, keep them sealed in a plastic bag and bring them with you in case you need to take your pet to a boarding facility.

 - Make sure your pet is up to date on their vaccinations and taking parasite preventives.